Perspectives for hyperon and hypernuclei physics: Future experimental highlights

 Correlations at small relative momentum measured in p-p and p-Pb collisions at the most violent energy available to this end at the LHC have been exploited to validate for the first time lattice QCD calculations of the nucleon-$\phi$~\cite{ALICE:2021cpv}, nucleon-$\Xi$~\cite{LHC}, and nucleon-$\Omega$ interactions~\cite{ALICE:2020mfd}.
 Very precise data for the p-$\Lambda$ and p-K correlations have complemented low statistics scattering data with highly precise measurements~\cite{ALICE:2021njx,ALICE:2019gcn}, and these measurements can be used to constrain chiral effective field theory models more precisely.

-The future perspective in this field is to exploit the high statistics expected from the Run 3 campaign at the LHC and the newly upgraded high-rate ALICE detector to investigate the so-far poorly understood nucleon-$\Sigma$ interaction.
-The program also includes the investigation of three body forces using the measurement of the momentum correlation for triplets such as p-p-$\Lambda$ or p-p-$\Sigma$, but also exploiting deuteron-$\Lambda$ and deuteron-$\Sigma$ correlations to investigate the isospin dependence of the three-body force.
+The future perspective in this field is to exploit the high statistics expected from the Run 3 campaign at the LHC and the newly upgraded high-rate ALICE detector to investigate the so far poorly understood nucleon-$\Sigma$ interaction.
+The program also includes the investigation of the three-particle correlation function using the measurement of the momentum correlation for triplets such as p-p-$\Lambda$ or p-p-$\Sigma$, but also exploiting deuteron-$\Lambda$ and deuteron-$\Sigma$ correlations to investigate the isospin dependence of the three-particle correlation function.
 This method will thus complement the study of hypernuclei and provide further constraints on theoretical models and input for the equation of state (EoS) of neutron stars, where three-body forces are expected to play a fundamental role.